luontola/tdd-mooc/data/3-challenges.md

 ---
 path: "/3-challenges"
-title: "Part 3: The Untestables"
+title: "Chapter 3: The Untestables"
 hidden: false
 information_page: true
+sidebar_priority: 3000
 ---

 There are things which make testing more challenging.
 Many of them are global variables of sorts.
 Global variables cause spooky action at a distance.
 Do the same thing over and over again, and get a different result.
 Tests may randomly pass or fail, depending on the order in which they are run.